chemsurajit/DFTbondDependency/README.md

 How to run:
 The help message for each of the files (except submit.sh) can be obtained by running the corresponding script with -h.

+The steps described in the paper can be followed by running the below scripts in the following sequence:
+a. get_data.py
+b. make_molecule_bond_en_csv.py
+c. make_reaction_ids.py
+d. process_reaction_conversion_jobs.sh, make_reactions_parallel.py, submit.sh
+e. detect_correlation.py
+f. do_linear_regression.py